tylerb33/Scramble/README.md

 ### Installing

 Follow these steps to get up and running with Scramble.
-If you are just wanting to use the API, [click here](http://www.github.com/tylerb33).

 Step 1 - Open your terminal.
 Run the below commands in the order they appear.
 These will get the API running on your local server: